bryanwongyk/bryanwongyk.com/src/content/blog/2021/Not-Knowing-Enough-as-a-Software-Engineering-Student/index.md

 > “I know that I know nothing” - Socrates

 I recently stumbled upon a blog post by [Dan Abramov](https://twitter.com/dan_abramov) titled [‘Things I Don’t Know as of 2018’](https://overreacted.io/things-i-dont-know-as-of-2018/).
 Dan is a software engineer at Facebook known for co-creating the Redux library and working on the React team.
-I started following him a while ago because I was interested in seeing what he had to say as a prominent front-end developer.
 In his post, Dan lists the different programming topics he believed he didn’t know much about including algorithms, back-end programming, and deployment.
 My first reaction was shock.
 Given Dan's track record, I assumed that he would have been a whiz at everything.
 My second reaction was a huge sense of relief.
 I'm not as dumb as I thought I was.

 ---